TechnoFractal/TaskBot/README.md

 extension=gender.so
 ```

-Then enable the module:
+Then enable the module and restart the server:

 ```
 sudo phpenmod gender
+sudo service apache2 restart
 ```

-Navigate to `/backed/gender` folder, and run from there:
+Create folder for the dictionary in `/opt/gender` and navigate there,
+than run follow command.
+Type `.` for the dictionary location:

 ```
 pear run-scripts pecl/gender
 ```

+**TODO: connect dictionary to the flow**

 ## Git